Running Your Business

 Health coaches empower individuals to take active roles in their health and well-being.
 They help individuals understand their health conditions and make informed decisions about their care.

-Health coaching improves a wide range of health outcomes, including weight loss, improved blood sugar control, improved blood pressure, and reduced risk of heart disease.
+Health coaching supports a wide range of health outcomes, including weight management, blood sugar control, blood pressure management, and heart health.

 How to Become a Health Coach